jtof-dev/meleemajors.gg/README.md

 - [x] add a calender info panel in the footer that appears / dissapears

 ### backend

 - [x] get initial ssg functioning
 - [x] generate a calender subscription alongside the website
 - [x] elegantly handle when the start.gg api is down
 - [x] search for top players automatically using an index of the top 100 players
-- [ ] refactor code into functional code with more human-readable names
+- [x] refactor code into functional code with more human-readable names
+- [ ] add image caching so ffmpeg doesn't redownload every banner image every run
+- [ ] add iterator for looping through top 8 players attending
 - [ ] add automatic mailchimp email generation
 - [ ] add emails to mailchimp calendar using their api